Professor, Community Worker, Multi-Disciplinary Artist and DJ

 John worked at Supporting Our Youth (SOY) based out of the Sherbourne Health Centre for eight years.
 There he designed and coordinated the program HEAT (Human Rights Equity Access Team) to engage 2SLGBTQ youth using arts-based methods to develop skills and opportunities that empower them to be active citizens and advocates for social justice.

 A toolkit and resource guide created by members of Two Spirit, Trans and Queer communities called Inside The Kaleidoscope was compiled by Kim Katrin Milan, Kusha Dadui, and John, and was published by Artreach.

-John recently acquired a Master's Degree in Environmental Studies focused on arts-based social justice education from York University.
+John acquired a Master's Degree in Environmental Studies focused on arts-based social justice education from York University.
 As part of the requirements for completion he coordinated a community based project with youth to create an activist poster series titled Hall of Justice.
 In 2017, John began a new role as a professor at George Brown.
 In 2020, John started a new role as a part-time professor at Centennial College.
 The Research and Innovation department at George Brown College funded John to build on the community-based research initiative Hall of Justice and work with students at the college to create new educational posters celebrating LGBTQ2+ activists.